daswer123/canvas-zoom-showcase/README.md

 In the context menu you can:
 1) Change the hotkeys as you like
-2) Change the movement mode
-3) Adjust the degree of transparency
+2) Adjust the degree of transparency

 https://user-images.githubusercontent.com/22278673/230694818-6cb0e66f-b30d-4923-82f1-f434193d67f4.mp4